Why Most Professional Narratives Fail Credibility Test

 The Assessment: From Standards to Application

 For consulting and research leaders seeking to apply these standards to their work, we've developed a practitioner assessment based on the EYQA Credibility Standard.
+The assessment serves three distinct purposes:

 As a Diagnostic